iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 # Managing External Data

+> ⚠️ This is an advanced feature that we don't recommend using unless you really
-> ⚠️ Artifacts added with --external are not affected by
+> know what you are doing.
+Artifacts added with --external are not affected by
 > `dvc push/pull/status -c`.
 You are likely looking for
 > [straight-to-remote/cache](https://github.com/iterative/dvc/issues/4520)
 > functionality or `dvc import-url`